nhxv/task-manager/README.md

 - view and delete employees

 Employee account can:
-- accept and complete task
+- view, accept and complete task
 - edit personal account information

 *Due to 1-1 relationship between employee and task, admin can only assign one task to each employee